 The appliance is supplied with an accessory pack that includes service valves.

-The service valves have 'end-feed' connections that require to be soldered.
+The service valves are for welding.
 The accessory pack contains sealing washers' etc, for use with the service valves.

-It will be necessary to hold the valve with one spanner whilst tightening with another.
+It will be necessary to hold the valve with one spanner whilst tightening with another